Overhead image of the Salsa Verde in a bowl

 Ingredients

-• 1/2 cup coarsely chopped white or yellow onion
+• 1/2 cup coarsely chopped yellow onion or white onion

 • 1/2 cup coarsely chopped cilantro